Get your

 7. The meat is kneaded until it becomes very sticky.

-8. I then filled my salami casing very tight making sure there were no air bubbles visible.
+8. I then filled my salami casing very tight, ensuring no air bubbles were visible.
 I then tied it down and pricked the salami casing with a clean needle to let possible air escape.

-9. I then weighed the salami and noted it down on a tag with the date.
-Then I let it hang in clear surrounding at room temperature for 48 hours to mature.
+9. I weighed the salami and noted it on a tag with the date.
+Then I let it hang in clear surroundings at room temperature for 48 hours to mature.

 Notes: